There is no disputing what every employee in the 21st century wants.

 why values alignment is in vogue

-It’s a compelling fact that organisations who do not have core values will find it increasingly difficult to attract and retain talent.
-But having these values alone is not enough: for an organisation to reap the benefits of a strong set of core values, these values must truly resonate with each individual, which requires the organisation to be expert at articulating and communicating them efficiently in their Employer Value Proposition.
+It’s a compelling fact that organisations that do not have core values will find it increasingly difficult to attract and retain talent.
+But having these values alone is not enough: for an organisation to reap the benefits of a robust set of core values, these values must genuinely resonate with each individual, which requires the organisation to be an expert at articulating and communicating them efficiently in their Employer Value Proposition.

 hiring for “values fit”

-To align personal and organisational values, it might be useful to simply go back to basics.
-Business leaders should regularly ask themselves these simple questions: As an individual, when did I last evaluate my own priority values?
-As a leader, when did I last consider the values of my existing people and those that predict success in my team?
+- As a leader, when did I prior consider the values of my existing people and those that predict success in my team?

 yes, we can measure values